 Located in the city’s historic South Side, Piper’s Pub is a family owned establishment with a simple agenda: good food, great drinks, awesome football (they’re Britons.
 They actually mean soccer) and friendly people.
-The Scotch and whisky list are seemingly endless, and the kitchen churns out creative and delicious food, including classic British Isle dishes such as Scotch eggs (a must-try) and shepherd’s pie.
+The Scotch and whiskey list are seemingly endless, and the kitchen churns out creative and delicious food, including classic British Isle dishes such as Scotch eggs (a must-try) and shepherd’s pie.

 Located on Mount Washington, the Summit is an unpretentious bar which boasts creative craft cocktails and an eclectic cuisine.
 The atmosphere is fun and friendly, and the bar even offers cards and board games to get the good times rolling.